Cisco-Service-Layer/service-layer-objmodel/grpc/cpp/src/tutorial/rshuttle/README.md

     # show run grpc

-Go into the bash shell provided by running this command in the ../service- layer-objmodel path:
+Go into the bash shell provided by running this command in the root of your service-layer-objmodel:

     make slapi-bash